paigefaulkner/Computer-Programming-for-Psychology/Assignment #3/README.md

 print(list100[40:45:1])
 print((list100[40:45:1]) == [39,40,41,42,42,43])
 ```
 The result is false which makes sense becuase the list indexes numbers as 0, 1, 2, n.... and I started my list at 0 as well.
-Therefore, it make sense why starting at an index of 40 and ending at an index of 45 gives me 40, 41, 42, 43, 44, 45.
+Therefore, it make sense why starting at an index of 40 and stoping before 45 gives me 40, 41, 42, 43, 44 which does not equal 39, 40, 41, 42, 43.